mesonerodroid/covidTrackAndroid/README.md

 - MVVM pattern, with CoroutineLiveData
 - Repository pattern.
 Isolated access to data source.
 Information is obtained from webservice, if that fails it is obtained from the database.
-- Injections with Hilt.
+- Dependency injection with Hilt.
 ViewModel, Repository and Daos
 - Room database.
 Separated domainData classes, network classes and DataSource classes.
 - Bottom navigation view and navGraph